FLMRobert/OpenLedModule/CONTRIBUTING.md

 Product designers might contribute by reviewing and improving the current lamp designs.

+*How to contribute:*
-How to contribute: fork and improve current lamp designs.
-Come up with more beautyful or more functional lamp designs.
+- Fork and improve current lamp designs
+- Come up with more beautyful/functional lamp designs
-Come up with completely new lamp designs.
-Submit requirements for not yet existing LED modules that should be created by the OpenLedModule community.
+- Come up with completely new lamp designs
+- Submit requirements for not yet existing LED modules that should be created by the OpenLedModule community

 ### Technical Writers

 Technical Writers might contribute by reviewing/improving the OpenLedModule documentation.

+*How to contribute:*
-How to contribute: submit bugs if you find documentation issues.
+- Submit bugs if you find documentation issues
-Write new documentation based on draft documents.
+- Write new documentation based on draft documents

 ### Makerspaces